geeofree/ui-workout/README.md

 # UI Workout

-A site for me to practice, showcase, and implement UI/UX design challenges with plain HTML, CSS, and JS.
+A site for me to practice, showcase, and implement UI challenges with plain HTML, CSS, and JS.